samrat19/google_map_marker/README.md

 # google_map_flutter

-A new Flutter package to make custom google map marker for Flutter
+A new Flutter package to make custom google map marker for google maps from an asset image

 ## Usage